News & Insights

 New capital is also seeking more ways to get closer to the original risks and the product takes it either onto the Insurance programme or one step back via Reinsurance.
 Certain capital is seeking ESG focused products and as these programmes are aggregated and tailored to class and territory, the product can be tailored to the non-traditional carriers.

-McGill and Partners has established a core working group, encompassing colleagues from a multi-class background from our Insurance, Reinsurance and Capital Market teams.
+Our firm has established a core working group, encompassing colleagues from a multi-class background from our Insurance, Reinsurance and Capital Market teams.
 We have been working with both Insureds and Reinsureds, either securing single peril coverages on Insurance programmes, or designing bespoke Parametric coverage across Cedent portfolios.

-McGill and Partners are perfectly positioned to advise on this product, as the firm works across a single P&L, providing access to clients and capacity across all teams.
+We are perfectly positioned to advise on this product, as the firm works across a single P&L, providing access to clients and capacity across all teams.
 It enables a unique perspective on structuring, with full support from our Catastrophe and Actuarial modelling teams.

 “Family first” – A reflection on the value of paternity leave